-The competition is open annually to UK and international entrants of all ages.
-There are 3 categories for entries: under 11s, 11–17 and adults (over 18s).
-The judges of the Art of Pathology Competition are College Fellows working in a number of specialty areas.
+The competition was open annually to UK and international entrants of all ages.
+There were 3 categories for entries: under 11s, 11–17 and adults (over 18s).
+The judges of the Art of Pathology Competition were College Fellows working in a number of specialty areas.

 2024 winners